mikio1998/mikio1998.github.io/_posts/2020-11-2-App-Became-Smoother-After-Improvements.md

 ---
 layout: post
-title: App Became Smoother After Changes
+title: App Became Smoother After Improvements
 ---

 Currently, I've finished my rework up to the point the app is ready to smoothly take some data.
-Designing and coding took about 4-5 work days.

 <h3>Notes:</h3>